steffanj/torrent-finder/README.md

 * size: approx. file size in MB, integer
 * proper: True if the search result contains the words 'proper' or 'repack'; False otherwise, boolean
 * seeds: number of seeds, integer
-* age: age or post date as provided by search engine (raw)
+* age: age or post date as provided by search engine (raw), string
-* magnet: magnet link
+* magnet: magnet link, string
-* torrent: link to .torrent file
+* torrent: link to .torrent file, string

 ## To do
 - [ ] Test/make work on Apple and Ubuntu machines